wp-plugins/contactuscom/readme.txt

 **Signup**

 1. Signup for an account with ContactUs.com <a href="http://www.contactus.com/signup.php" target="_blank">here</a> (outside of WordPress)
-2. Once your account is activated, youâ€™ll be emailed with your Website Code
+2. Once your account is activated, you'll be emailed with your Website Code

 **Premium Features**